siberianfox/g2wiki/Job-Exception-Handling.md

    * Received over combined channel: same as above
    * NOTE: It is not expected, nor possible, to stream 2 gcode jobs (files) w/%'s back-to-back.
 You must quesce the serial system prior to introducing the second job.

-* % at end of Gcode file.
-Is in cycle - i.e. no M2 or M30
+* % at end of Gcode file with no other characters on that line, but not following an M2 or M30

 * % in middle of Gcode file / cycle masquerading as a comment (the Inkspace case).